xipki/xipki/README.md

     - MariaDB
     - H2
     - HSQLDB
-  - Embedded database tool (export and import OCSP database) simplifies the switch of databases, upgrade of XiPKi and switch from other OCSP system to XiPKI OCSP.
+  - Database tool (export and import OCSP database) simplifies the switch of databases, upgrade of XiPKi and switch from other OCSP system to XiPKI OCSP.
-  - Embedded client to send OCSP request
+  - Client to send OCSP request

 - Key Tool (for both PKCS#12 and PKCS#11 tokens)
   - Generating keypairs of RSA, EC and DSA in token